Help create a Smoke Free Mornington Peninsula

 - Point Leo Main Beach (Committee of Management)

-Smoke free zones will be clearly marked with signage.
+The trial commenced on 28th May 2021.
+Smoke free zones are clearly marked with signage.
 Cigarette butt bins or litter bins will be placed at the entrances to zones, where possible.

-Community will help the Shire monitor and evaluate the effectiveness of the smoke free zones using cigarette litter data and community feedback.
+The community and foreshore groups are helping the Shire monitor and evaluate the effectiveness of the smoke free zones using cigarette litter data and survey feedback.

 In 2019, following community input showing strong concern about the impacts and effects of smoking on the Peninsula, Council adopted the Mornington Peninsula Smoke Free Environment Policy.